puppetlabs/puppet-docs/source/hiera/3.0/custom_backends.markdown

 ### Handling Lookup Types

 Your backend should generally support all three [lookup types](./lookup_types.html).
-In Hiera 2, the lookup type passed to your `lookup` method (as the fourth argument) will always be one of:
+In this version of Hiera, the lookup type passed to your `lookup` method (as the fourth argument) will always be one of:

 - `:priority`
 - `:array`